 Wild birds need the best possible territory for feeding, mating, and raising young, and they claim that territory in a variety of ways.
-This type of bird behavior can be valuable for birders to understand, because knowing how birds claim territory will help birders understand the great lengths birds go to in order to raise their families.
+This type of bird behavior can be valuable for birders to understand because knowing how birds claim territory will help birders understand the great lengths birds go to to raise their families.

-The amount of aggression birds show defending their territory also varies based on the species and their interaction with one another.
+The level of aggression a bird shows defending its territory also varies based on the species and their interaction with one another.
 An American robin, for example, will chase away other robins from its territory, but it won't mind a white-breasted nuthatch sharing the same space because the two species do not compete for food sources and are not bothering one another.

 How Birds Claim Territory